Action vs. Information:

 But what if Desiree is important to the story?
 What if my entire novel is based on a decades-long love triangle.
 So where does Lady Desiree belong?

 The simple solution?
 Alternate action and information scenes.
 (As in often, throughout the entire novel.)
 Because a more opportune moment for Desiree to bloom would be during a scene or chapter before the cavalry charge, for instance as she tearfully pens letters in her Wembly Park bedroom for both Ian and Niles—letters that may dramatically change the lives of both men.
-Or else place her in a scene after the charge, perhaps as a flashback in Ian’s memory.
-Perhaps we see her swoon into the arms of dear Uncle Clive as she’s notified by courier of Ian and Niles’ status as MIA, both men presumed dead.
-So allow Lady D. and her thoughts sufficient ‘quiet time’ to fully engage the reader.
+Or else place her in a scene after the charge; we see her swoon into the arms of dear Uncle Clive as she’s notified by courier of Ian and Niles’ status as MIA, both men presumed dead.
+So allow Lady D. and her thoughts sufficient ‘quiet time’ to fully engage the reader in her own right.

 Be aware that the primary advantage of alternating action and information scenes is in potentially increased drama.
 How delightful, plot-wise, should Ian reveal his affection for his brother’s betrothed in the chapter preceding the cavalry charge!
 How might Niles’ thoughts be distracted or tormented as he lines up for the assault in the following scene?
 Now you’ve piqued the reader’s curiosity—and possibly created a perfect cliffhanger that you’ll tie together in an appropriate, upcoming chapter.
 Might Ian die (your readers will wonder), his love for Desiree forever unrequited?
 Might brother turn on brother?
 So, yes, separating action and information scenes has definitive advantages.
 Intuiting how and when to separate these two crucial elements can nicely turn up the heat in terms of tension and future plot-development.